 WHFd Waste Heat Factor for Demand to account for cooling and heating impacts from efficient lighting.
 Varies by utility, building type, and HVAC equipment type.
-If HVAC type is known, see table "Waste Heat Factors for C&I Lighting - Known HVAC Types" in Appendix D. If HVAC type is unknown or the space is unconditioned, assume WHFe = WHFd = 1.0.
+If HVAC type is known, see table "Waste Heat Factors for C&I Lighting - Known HVAC Types" in Appendix E. If HVAC type is unknown or the space is unconditioned, assume WHFe = WHFd = 1.0.
 CF = Summer Peak Coincidence Factor for measure = See table "C&I Interior Lighting Coincidence Factors by Building Type" in Appendix D.

-656 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
+798 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
 In most cases, it should not be assumed that the lighting hours of operation are identical to the reported operating hours for the business.
 Any use of site-specific annual operating hours information will be subject to regulatory approval and potential measurement and verification adjustment.
+Maintain a consistent approach with the intent of reporting accurate savings; do not use site-specific hours in some cases and Appendix D hours in others to boost savings.

-657 Because of the comparatively high cost of LED equipment, it is likely that the ISR will be near 1.0.
+799 Because of the comparatively high cost of LED equipment, it is likely that the ISR will be near 1.0.
 Additionally, it may be inappropriate to assume the "Equipment" category ISR from the EmPOWER Maryland DRAFT 2010 Interim Evaluation Report, Chapter 2: Commercial and Industrial Prescriptive, Navigant Consulting, 2010.